sapphiredev/website/docs/Guide/CLI/custom-templates.md

 The `category` field is how the Sapphire CLI determines what type of template you are creating, and therefore where it belongs by looking it up in your `.sapphirerc` file.
 Our default categories are `commands`, `listeners`, `arguments`, and `preconditions`, but you can add your own.
 We'll use the `commands` category here.

-- Now we add the separator.
+Next, we add our separator to start forming the template, like so:

 ```
 {